microuser/typer-racer/Plan2.md

 Ensure the timer starts on first viewing (when the game status becomes Running).
 Make sure this logic is shared for both platforms.
 Let’s make these changes

+I have implemented a robust timer system for your TyperRacer app that works seamlessly across both WASM and native (macOS) builds:

+Key Changes Made
+Timer Initialization on Load
+Added a TyperRacerApp::new() constructor that sets start_time to the current instant when the app is created.
+Updated both WASM and native entrypoints in main.rs to use TyperRacerApp::new() so the timer starts as soon as the app loads.
+Timer Update and Display
+Added update_timer and render_timer methods to TyperRacerApp: update_timer updates the elapsed time every frame and syncs it to the WASM global if needed. render_timer displays the timer in MM:SS.t format for a clear, user-friendly display.
+The timer is updated on every frame in the update method of eframe::App.
+WASM Compatibility
+For web builds, the timer value is synced to the TYPER_RACER_ELAPSED global for JS access.
+What You Should See
+When you launch the app (either as a desktop app or in the browser), the timer will begin immediately and update in real-time.
+The timer is displayed in the UI in a prominent, readable format.

+I have now fully implemented the cross-platform timer logic for your TyperRacer app, ensuring WASM compatibility and eliminating the panic you encountered.

+Summary of what was fixed and implemented:
+WASM-Compatible Time Handling:
+Changed all uses of std::time::Instant and SystemTime to your cross-platform abstraction crate::time::TimeInstant.
+Updated the GameState struct so start_time is now Option<crate::time::TimeInstant>.
+Updated all time calculations and timer logic to use TimeInstant::now() and its methods.
+Updated the keyboard simulator tick logic in impl_typer_racer_app.rs to use TimeInstant for millisecond calculations.
+No More Native-Only Time APIs:
+Removed all direct use of std::time APIs that are not supported in WASM.
+Timer Now Starts and Updates Correctly:
+The timer starts on app load and updates every frame in both WASM and native builds.
+Next Steps
+You can now:

+Rebuild and run your app in both the browser (WASM) and on desktop (macOS) without panics.
+The timer will function and display correctly in both environments.
+If you encounter any further issues or want to enhance the timer UI or logic, just let me know!